PPeter326/Roll/README.md

 ### Usage

-You can quickly roll a few dices by entering a number from 1 to 6 after the command.
+You can quickly roll a few dice by entering a number from 1 to 6 after the command.

-Example: ```roll 2``` will roll two dices, and the roll results will be printed to the console
+Example: ```roll 2``` will roll two dice, and the roll results will be printed to the console

 ![ExampleImage](Resources/roll2screenshot.png)